offscale/cdd-python/README.md

         """
         Emit a string representation of the current instance

-        :returns: String representation of instance
+        :return: String representation of instance
         :rtype: ```str```
         """